toboozy/Game-Job-Scraper/README.md

 Game Job Scraper is intended to be an example of how to create a webscraper in Python.
 In this specific example it's used to aggregate jobs from various job boards in the game industry.

 Instead of searching through numerous boards for updates, it allows users to view a single hub of jobs from a collection of studios.
-This specific repository if focused on the webscraping aspect, though I've included a barebones example of how this data can be presented as a website (www.mattmuller.website).
+Whilst this specific repository if focused on the webscraping aspect, I've included a barebones example of how this data can be presented as a website (www.mattmuller.website).

 AUTOMATION